dingjiansw101/AerialDetection/MODEL_ZOO.md

 ## Baselines

 More benchmark results based on the code are on the way.
-- Baseline results on DOTA (without data augmentation)
+- Baseline results on DOTA (R-FPN-50, without data augmentation)
 ![benchmarks](benchmarks-dota.png)